nogibjj/Nakiyah_IndividualProject1/README.md

 6. main.py --> Reads a CSV file, generates descriptive summary statistics, and produces data visualizations.
 7. test_main.py --> Tests the functionality of main.py by verifying the accuracy of the descriptive summary statistics and the correctness of the generated visualizations

-## Functions inside the main.py
-readData(df): Reads a CSV file into a DataFrame. cleanData(df, Columns, Duplicate): Cleans the data by removing duplicates and selecting specified columns. summaryStatistics(df): Generates descriptive summary statistics, including median, for numeric columns in the DataFrame. stackPlot(df, xVal, StackVal): Creates a stacked bar plot based on two categorical variables. barPlot(df, xVal, yVal, Segregate): Produces a horizontal bar plot showing the average of one variable grouped by two others.